ycukenta/MechrevoControlCenterLanguageChanger/README.md

 HOW TO USE:

 1\.
 Extract the archive into any folder on your PC.
 2\.
-Run "ControlCenterPatcher.exe" (it will automatically prompt for Administrator privileges).
+Run "ControlCenterLanguageChanger.exe" (it will automatically prompt for Administrator privileges).
 3\.
 Select your desired translation from the menu.
 The program will automatically create a backup of your original files, apply the new language, and safely restore the system ownership (TrustedInstaller) to the folder.
 4\.
 Restart your Control Center to enjoy the new language!